 A charismatic and controversial political force who embodied the promise and peril of Washington D.C., surviving scandal to remain a folk hero to many.

-Marion Barry arrived in Washington as a civil rights activist with the Student Nonviolent Coordinating Committee, organizing boycotts that challenged the city's racial inequities.
-His transition from street protests to city hall was meteoric, and as mayor he initiated a wave of hiring and contracting for Black residents, creating a tangible sense of empowerment.
-His tenure, however, became a rollercoaster of municipal progress, personal downfall, and improbable resurrection.
-His 1990 arrest for crack cocaine use, captured on video, was a national spectacle that forced him from office.
-Yet, in a stunning political comeback, he was re-elected mayor in 1994, cementing his complex legacy as a flawed champion who, for his loyal base in Ward 8, never lost the touch of a grassroots organizer.
+Marion Barry arrived in Washington as a civil rights activist with the Student Nonviolent Coordinating Committee, organizing boycotts against racial inequities.
+As mayor, he initiated hiring and contracting for Black residents, creating a sense of empowerment.
+His tenure included municipal progress, personal downfall, and resurrection.
+His 1990 arrest for crack cocaine use, captured on video, forced him from office.
+Yet he was re-elected mayor in 1994, remaining a flawed champion who, for his base in Ward 8, never lost the touch of a grassroots organizer.

 1928–1945